Let me tell you a personal story and share my reflections with you.

 South African Culture

-The South Africans were all good to me, I found them a helpful group of peoples.
-At the same time, I experienced things that I had never seen anywhere else in the world.
-The South African culture was miles away from what I was used to, having grown up in Sweden.
-One evening, I saw a fight between a Zulu man and a Zulu woman.
-They ended up wrestling in the middle of the street.
-And I witnessed ugly racism like I had never seen it before.
-My experiences of South African society called forth strong emotional and mental reactions in me - some, very painful.
-What I'm touching upon here are experiences that trigger reflection which in turn makes for personal growth.
-Progress on this path can be painful, yet liberating in the long-term.
+>The South Africans were all good to me, I found them a helpful bunch of peoples.
+At the same time, I experienced things I had never seen anywhere else in the world.
+Having grown up in Sweden, the South African culture was miles away from what I was used to.
+One evening, I saw a fight between a Zulu man and woman who ended up wrestling in the middle of the street.

 The Zambezi River

-I continued hitchhiking and reached into Zimbabwe and Zambia.
-After a few days in Lusaka, Zambia, I slowly started to cover the long way back to South Africa.
-There are many stories to tell about my experiences along the African roads, but let me just share one of them with you - the most painful one of them all.
-I had just crossed the Zambezie river, from Zambia into Zimbabwe.
-The Zambezie is one of the longest rivers in the world and it's full of crocodiles.
-When the British ruled, in what today is called Zambia and Zimbabwe, they dammed up the Zambezie river and built a gigantic hydroelectric-power plant.
-The water from the Zambezie accumulated and formed a lake - called Lake Kariba.
-The lake became a popular destination amongst South African holiday makers who would spend a few days relaxing on a luxury house boat.
+I had just crossed the Zambezi river, from Zambia into Zimbabwe.
+The Zambezi is one of the longest rivers in the world and it's full of crocodiles.
+When the British ruled, in what today is called Zambia and Zimbabwe, they dammed up the Zambezi river and built a gigantic hydroelectric power plant.
+The water from the Zambezi accumulated and formed a lake, called Lake Kariba.
+The lake later became a popular destination amongst South African holiday makers who would spend a few days relaxing on luxury-house boats.

 Zimbabwean Culture

-So there I stood, just across the Zambezie, waiting for my next ride.
+So there I stood, just across the Zambezi, waiting for my next ride.
 I flipped through my passport checking how many days I had spent in Zambia.
 I put it back in the travel pouch and continued waiting.
 There wasn't a whole lot of traffic in the Kariba area, but before long a beige pickup truck pulled over.
 There were only two seats in the cab.
 The driver was white and next to him sat a black boy.

-The driver who looked like he was about 50, rolled down his window and asked where I was heading.
+The driver who looked like he was about 50, rolled down his window and asked me where I was heading.
 I told him I was on my way to Harare, the capitol of Zimbabwe.
-The driver said they were going there too.
-I would have been perfectly happy with sitting in the back of the pickup.
-I was ready to do just about anything to get out of Lake Kariba, but the driver signaled to the kid to change places.
-I didn't like the idea that the black boy had to give up his seat for me, however, I had learned by now that this was the African way and I decided not to argue about it.
-The boy kept eye contact with me as he got out of the cab and jumped onto the back of the pickup.
-I could see the pain in his eyes and that made me feel even worse about the whole thing.
+The driver said they were going the same way.
+I would have been perfectly happy sitting in the back of the pickup as I was ready to do just about anything to get out of Lake Kariba, but the driver signaled to the kid to change places.

 The African Experience

-Powerful experiences definitely have an affect on your values and the way you think about life.
+Powerful experiences definitely have an affect on your values and the way you think.
 A few months later, I returned to Sweden.
-Normally, I would have to spend a month or two back home before seeing how a trip has changed me - but this time I was in for a big surprise.
-It took me a full-six months to clearly understand how the African experiences had affected me and those were six rather confusing months.
-It was as if my subconscious had to process every single impression, one by one, before I could understand myself again.
+Normally, I would have to spend a month or two back home before realizing how a trip had changed me, but this time I was in for a big surprise.

 Best of luck!